balupton/plant-vs-animal-products/README.md

 Plus there is no need for anyone to process their plant nutrients through an animal, they can just eat the plants directly and get a dramatic advantage!
 Animal products, are processed foods!
 But where do I get my protein from?
 From the same place where the animals their protein from!
 The plants!

 - [Watch the definitive talk "Uprooting the leading causes of death" on how 15/16 of the leading causes of death are preventable on a plant-only diet][Uproot]
-- [Watch the "Forks over Knives" documentary to discover the connection between animal protein and cancer][ForksOverKnives]
+- [Watch the "Forks over Knives" documentary to discover the connection between animal protein and cancer][Forks]
 - [Read the "China Study", the most definitive health study ever conducted to remove all doubt about how animal protein is poison][ChinaStudy] — [doubtful? read the praise section][ChinaStudyPraise]
 - [Watch the "Food Inc." documentary to see the contamination][FoodInc]
 - [Break the misconception about vegan athletes by seeing their results for yourself][VeganAthletes]